mahmoud/sedimental/entries/awesome_python_applications.md

 there dozens of successful, real-world applications written in Python?
 What are the chances your application is totally unique?

-So *Awesome Python Applications* is really an attempt to open up a new flow for answering tough development questions.
+*Awesome Python Applications* attempts to open up a new flow for answering the toughest development questions.

 When building an application, scan the list to find projects which most closely match your project's requirements.
 Then, use that